 Typically a therapist will begin by evaluating your child for sensory processing concerns.
 This is when you need to have very detailed information for the therapist on how your child reacts and responds to different things throughout their day.

-Once the therapist has an idea on what sensory processing issues your child is facing they can begin to develop strategies and a sensory diet to help your child focus and function throughout their day.
+Once the therapist has an idea of what sensory processing issues your child is facing they can begin to develop strategies and a sensory diet to help your child focus and function throughout the day.

 Remember the goal of a sensory diet is to help find that optional level of arousal for your child.
-So whether your child has sensory overload or low arousal, there is many different sensory options that can help.
+So whether your child has a sensory overload or low arousal, there are many different sensory activities that can help.

-Vestibular and proprioceptive input are typically the first 2 sensory systems a therapist will address when creating a sensory diet.
-These two systems are the primary organizers for your child’s brain and body.
-Think big, gross motor movements, lots of pushing, pulling, spinning, bouncing, changing head positions etc.
+Vestibular and proprioceptive input is typically the first 2 sensory systems a therapist will address when creating a sensory diet.
+These two systems are the primary organizers of your child's brain and body.
+Think big, gross motor movements, lots of pushing, pulling, spinning, bouncing, changing head positions, etc.

 Resources for Vestibular and Proprioceptive Input: